VasilisVas1/chest-xray-pneumonia-cnn-study/README.md

 ## Repository Structure

-- `data/` — Dataset directory (see Dataset section below)
-- `documentation_images/` — All evaluation plots referenced in the documentation
-- `documentation_images2/` — All evaluation plots referenced in the documentation with class weighting and threshold optimization
+- `documentation/` — All evaluation plots referenced in the documentation
-- `models/` — Saved model checkpoints for each run of each architecture
-- `models2/` — Saved model checkpoints for each run of each architecture with class weighting and threshold optimization
 - `grad_cam_images/` — Grad-Cam comparison and Failure Analysis images of the models
 - `eda_images/` — Exploratory Data Analysis Graphs
 - `logs/`